p-Hacking your A/B tests

 Marketers have been making these p-hacking errors in A/B testing for many years.
 You are too.

-There is data.
-A study3 of more than 2100 real-world A/B tests across Optimizely’s customer base, found a 40% false positive rate.
-Marketers never knew it; indeed, the Optimizely software said the tests were “significant”!
+We have data.
+A study4 of more than 2100 real-world A/B tests across Optimizely’s customer base found a 40% false positive rate.
+Marketers never knew it; indeed, the Optimizely software declared the tests “significant”!
 The Marketers never had a chance.

-So, roughly half the time you think “this A/B test was successful,” it isn’t.
+So, roughly half the time you think “this A/B test was successful,” it wasn’t.

 This explains another phenomonon that you’re probably familar with if you’ve done a lot of A/B testing: